Query42/sa_imp_utils/README.md

 `trophy_timestamps.json`

-The first time you run this utility, it will add the current end of the thread to the `config.ini` file and not find any new trophies (unless you manually set a thread start point as detailed above).
+The first time you run this utility, it will add the current end of the thread to the `config.ini` file and not find any new trophies unless you run all pages or specify a starting page (see below).

 You may run this command against all pages in the thread with `python read_izgc_trophies.py --all-pages`.
-This will find new trophies even if it is the first execution of the script.

 You may also run this command starting at a set page with `python read_izgc_trophies.py --start-page {page number}`.